Table of Contents

 - Birding often requires top of the line full-size binoculars, but many compact binocular manufacturers now produce models that are specifically designed for birding.

-- Obviously, the best compact binoculars will come with a higher price tag, which is a fair tradeoff for the crystal-clear viewing experience.
+- Obviously, the best field glasses will come with a higher price tag, which is a fair tradeoff for the crystal-clear viewing experience.

 - A hiker can easily get by with a budget-friendly pair.